-During a crisis like a fire at your home or business, most people have no idea what to do.
+Most people have no idea what to do during a crisis like a fire at their home or business.
 It's uncharted territory.
-Here are some tips for property owners when they are facing the aftermath of a fire, large or small, at their property.
+Here are some tips for property owners facing the aftermath of a fire, large or small, at their property.

 1. Safety First

-Your local fire marshall will let you know when it is safe to re-enter the property.
+Your local fire marshall will inform you when it is safe to re-enter the property.
 Wait until they tell you the structure is safe.

 2. Hands Off

 Do not handle fire-damaged or smoke-damaged materials with your bare hands.
-The residue may contain biohazard contaminants, and the natural oils from your hands may actually worsen the damage caused by soot.
+The residue may contain biohazard contaminants, and your hands' natural oils may worsen the damage caused by soot.

 3. Secondary Expenses

-Your homeowner's insurance policy will cover secondary expenses like hotel rooms if you don't have a functioning kitchen or bathroom in your home due to a fire.
+Your homeowner's insurance policy will cover secondary expenses like hotel rooms if you don't have a functional kitchen or bathroom due to a fire.
 Keep your receipts!

 4. Important Items to Salvage if Possible

-Important Items to Salvage if Possible: Insurance/tax documents, jewelry, precious heirlooms, etc. Other items can be packed out by your restoration team for storage off-site during the cleaning and reconstruction process.
+Essential items to salvage, if possible: Insurance/tax documents, jewelry, precious heirlooms, etc. Your restoration team can pack other items for storage off-site during the cleaning and reconstruction process.

 5. Be Prepared for Water Damage